 We would like to take this opportunity to update you about your maternity care during the coronavirus (COVID-19) pandemic, and assure you that our dedicated team of expert nurses, physicians and midwives are committed to providing safe and effective care to every patient who walks through our doors.

 At HCA Houston Healthcare Northwest, we understand the importance of having an experienced team by your side during childbirth.
 Our labor and delivery team cares for all your needs through the collaboration of our team doctors, registered nurses, operating room technicians, certified nurses' assistants and childbirth educators.

 We have an anesthesiologist and neonatologists in-house 24 hours a day in order to provide round-the-clock care for you and your newborn.
-Our onsite Level II NICU is always prepared if your child needs special care due to premature birth or illness.
+Our onsite designated Level III NICU is always prepared if your baby needs special care due to premature birth or illness.

 Maternity center and services

 Your relaxation and comfort are of the utmost importance to provide the best birth experience possible.
 Our maternity department is designed to meet your needs and exceed your expectations, through:

 - Concierge room for the comfort of family members

 - Private postpartum suites